-Wine 101: unpacking some of the technical language used in wine
+Glossary of wine words: unpacking some of the wine terms and technical language used in wine

 Wine has its own language.
 It can sound quite familiar but still remain somewhat cryptic.
-While there’s no quick way to impart fluency, unpacking some important terms will help the conversation flow.
-So here, on this page, we’re compiling a short glossary of some wine terms.
+While there’s no quick way to impart fluency, unpacking some important wine words will help the conversation flow.
+So here, on this page, we’re compiling a short glossary of some wine terms to know.

 But first, a little wrap up of some of the lingo used in describing the taste of wine, which you’ll encounter when reading a wine note or chatting to a somm… For those learning about wine, sometimes the language used in tasting notes by those in the know can be confusing.
 Aside from technical terms, relatively innocuous words can also have nuanced meanings.
 For ‘fresh’, think lively acidity and/or zesty aromas, like fresh citrus; for ‘bright’, think aromas and flavours of fruit, flowers and the like, rather than woody or earthy characters; ‘fruit’ refers to the flavours, richness and weight that the grapes provide, not fruit descriptors; ‘tannins’ are the things that dry out your mouth, think heavily brewed tea; ‘structure’ is what gives the wine definition in the mouth, so basically the degree of acid and tannin present; ‘texture’ refers to the mouth-feel of the wine, whether the tannins feel furry or chewy or the like, if there’s a richness or softness to the mouth-feel, things like that; ‘balance’ is about how much any one part of the wine tastes in relation to the others – how well the ‘fruit’ is ‘balanced’ by the ‘tannin’, if it dominates or is harmonious.
 We could go on… Oh, and if someone says, “have you had a look at this wine?” they mean have you tasted it.